Can I Order Multiple Sets? Yes. The option comes up in the next step after adding an item to your cart.

 In June of 2016, I exhibited the BedMaker in Pittsburgh at INPEX, the largest international invention trade show in the United States.
 After 3 exciting days, The BedMaker was awarded the gold medal for the best new household product in the United States for 2016!
 There was also a lot of interest from distributors wishing to sell the BedMaker or place it on TV, but I did not have manufacturing capabilities, which was a problem.
 Buoyed up by the excitement of the show and a huge dose of confidence, I thought hey, I have a workshop at home!
 I can do this!

 So I returned home to my tech-savvy husband and announced that we needed manufacturing and we needed it now!
 The sparkle in his eye was all I had time to glimpse before he disappeared upstairs and began ordering parts and machinery.
 This was the happy day he got "carte-blanche" to build a really big boy toy!
 Such excitment warranted a full renovation of the workshop (of course).
 Or at least, he convinced me the delay would be worth it.
 Once that was done, the building began.
-Months later, there it stood in all its glory.
+Months later, there it stood in all its glory: a robotic machine capable of cutting out 8 BedMakers at a time.
 An awesome tool of power, precision, and promise.
-A robotic machine capable of cutting out 8 BedMakers at a time: untiring, undeviating, and utterly unbelievable.
 At this point we were feeling very proud of ourselves, and there were lots of pats on backs and demos to friends and family.
 We bought a stack of wood and I set to work varnishing each piece.
 It was Christmas and word got out about our operations.
 Orders came in and we were as busy as elves in the workshop!
 On Christmas Eve I was still filling orders and driving them around to their recipients.
 I took Christmas Day off, and then new orders began to come in from those who had been gifted BedMakers and wanted more.
 We were back at it.
 Then, suddently, I felt light-headed one day, and found myself in bed for a few days.
 The toxic fumes from the varnish had taken a toll, and I also developed skin rashes that wouldn't go away.
 Despite a list of unfilled orders, I had to stop making BedMakers.